kjswalls/XO/README.md

-Web-based tic tac toe with multiplayer and chat.
+Web-based tic tac toe with multiplayer, AI, and chat.